nikita-volkov/domain/README.md

     part2: Word64
 ```

 As you can see in the specification above we're not concerned with typeclass instances or problems of name disambiguation.
 We're only concerned with data and relations that it has.
-This is what we meant by focus.
-It makes the experience of designing and maintaining a model way smoother.
+This is what we mean by focus.
+It makes the experience of designing and maintaining a model distraction free.

 Those three methods of defining types (product, sum, enum) are all that you need to define a model of any complexity.
 If you understand them, there's nothing new to learn.